Ultimate Guide for Families Visiting the Polynesian Cultural Center

 1. Plan on Spending the Entire Day Here

-You’ll want to start exploring as soon as the villages open at 12:45 p.m.
-The way the program is, you’ll need the entire time if you want to do all the presentations.
+You should start exploring as soon as the villages open at 12:45 p.m.
+The program is such that you’ll need the entire time to do all the presentations.

-I suggest either hitting a North Shore food truck or the Hukilau Marketplace for lunch.
+I suggest hitting a North Shore food truck or the Hukilau Marketplace for lunch.

 Since it will be a long day, I don’t recommend planning a morning activity.
 Instead, have a more leisurely morning or enjoy a tasty breakfast somewhere.